Economic sales and use tax nexus laws

 On March 22, 2016, South Dakota Governor Dennis Daugaard signed legislation requiring certain remote sellers with no physical presence in the state to collect and remit sales tax on sales to South Dakota customers effective May 1, 2016.
 The South Dakota Department of Revenue subsequently began mailing notices to remote sellers requiring collection and remittance of sales taxes on sales to South Dakota customers.
 The notices were followed by the Department filing a declaratory judgment action against three remote internet retailers in Hughes County Circuit Court.
 That action automatically enjoined the enforcement of the law during the pendency of the litigation.

 After an attempt to hear the case in federal court failed, the Hughes County Circuit Court struck down the law.
 The South Dakota Supreme Court subsequently affirmed the Circuit Court's decision in September 2017.
-A further appeal to the U.S. Supreme Court is anticipated.
-For more information on the South Dakota economic sales and use tax nexus law and litigation, please read our alert, South Dakota takes aim at Quill.
+On Jan.
+12, 2018, the U.S. Supreme Court granted the state’s petition for certiorari, agreeing to hear the challenge to physical presence nexus.
+For more information on the South Dakota economic sales and use tax nexus law and litigation, please read our alert, U.S. Supreme Court to take up Quill challenge.

 Alabama and South Dakota’s economic sales tax nexus laws are the first laws deliberately challenging the long-established principles of physical presence nexus.
 Litigation in these cases will likely move through the court systems quickly, as the states are looking for swift determinations on expanding remote sales tax collections.

 In addition to Alabama (the first regulatory action) and South Dakota (the first statutory action), several other states have taken up the challenge to Quill.